Ph.D., Economics, Princeton University, 1953

 M.A., Mathematics and Political Economy, University of Toronto, 1949

-B.A., Mathematics and Political Economy, University of Toronty, 1947
+B.A., Mathematics and Political Economy, University of Toronto, 1947

-A member of the Yale faculty since 1963, Professor Shubik is a specialist in strategic analysis, the economics of corporate competition, and the study of financial institutions.
-He has been a consultant to many major corporations, including the RAND Corporation, Ford Motor Company, General Electric Company, and IBM, and to the agencies of several foreign governments.
-He has also served as an expert witness in financial and economic litigation.
-The author of over three hundred articles and over a dozen books, Professor Shubik has served on the staff of the T.J.
+A member of the Yale faculty since 1963, Professor Shubik was a specialist in strategic analysis, the economics of corporate competition, and the study of financial institutions.
+He had been a consultant to many major corporations, including the RAND Corporation, Ford Motor Company, General Electric Company, and IBM; and to the agencies of several foreign governments.
+He had also served as an expert witness in financial and economic litigation.
+The author of over three hundred articles and over a dozen books, Professor Shubik served on the staff of the T.J.
 Watson Research Laboratories at IBM, and as a visiting professor at the University of Chile in Santiago, the Institute for Advanced Studies in Vienna, and the University of Melbourne.
-He has also served as director of the Cowles Foundation for Research in Economics at Yale.
+He also served as director of the Cowles Foundation for Research in Economics at Yale.

-His main academic concerns are with the theory of money and financial institutions (how and why they are created and destroyed — and their social purpose) the theory of games and its relationship to strategic behavior and a third and somewhat different interest is in the management and economics of cultural institutions.
-He is the author of approximately twenty books and over 200 articles and specializes primarily in strategic analysis.
+His main academic concerns were with the theory of money and financial institutions (how and why they are created and destroyed — and their social purpose), the theory of games and its relationship to strategic behavior, and a third and somewhat different interest was in the management and economics of cultural institutions.